draxxordev/PersonaStore/Documentation.md

 |-----------|------|----------|-------------|
 | `key` | `string` | Yes | Profile key |

 **Returns:** `table?` — The profile data, or `nil` if not found.
-Compressed profiles are transparently decompressed before being returned.
+Compressed profiles are transparently decompressed before being returned, and any `SerializationManifest`-marked fields are converted back to real Vector3/CFrame/etc. objects.

 **Use cases:**
 - Leaderboard queries without locking the player